≡ Menu

 There is much social division written into the curt lines above.

 For example, I struggle to imagine life without a car.
-Then again I don’t need three weeks in Europe per year.
+However I don’t personally need a fancy two weeks in the Med every year.

 You’ll draw your own conclusions.
 I’d love to hear them in the comments.